 Note: you can also use the Action Camera Center on clips that are still in the media library.
-To do this, select it in media library, click the button, and then select Action Camera Center.
+To do this, select a clip in the media library, click the button, and then select Action Camera Center.

 See Editing Video in the Action Camera Center for a detailed description of this feature.